lukasturcani/stk/docs/source/index.rst

 .. image:: figures/multi_cage.png

-In addition, cage topologies support a number of optional arguments which allow the many possible structural isomers to be reliably assembled.
-These topics are discussed in
+In addition, cage topologies support a number of optional arguments which allow the many possible structural isomers to be easily assembled.
+These topics are discussed in :doc:`advanced_cage_building`.

 Covalent Organic Frameworks
 ...........................